 The time-varying contribution of g, known as the Earth tides, polar motion, and atmospheric mass redistribution, was modelled by a software package based on localized parameter determination.
 The long-term measurement showed that this calculation can achieve an uncertainty of about 1 µGal.

-In conclusion, the present uncertainty on the determination of the gravitational acceleration g at the location of the test mass is not a limiting factor for a determination of the Planck constant at the 10−8 level.
+The present uncertainty on the determination of the gravitational acceleration g at the location of the test mass is 4.6 µGal, which is not a limiting factor for a determination of the Planck constant at the 10−8 level.